Code-Institute-Submissions/home_jungle/README.md

   - A Back to Login button, which will lead to the Login Page
   - A Sign Up Button, when pressed:
     - The form will give an error when a field is filled in incorrect
-    - Will lead to the Confirm-Email Page
+    - Will lead to the Confirm Email Page
     - Toast will appear with the message: Alert!
 Confirmation e-mail sent to (e-mail address)
+- Confirm Email Page:
+  - A page with text to go to your E-mail provider
+  - In Email provider click the link to confirm e-mail address
+  - Will lead to the Confirm Email Page now with Button to Confirm
+  - Confirm button will lead to the Login Page
+  - Toast will appear with the message: Success!
+You have confirmed (e-mail address).
 - Login Page
   - A link to the Signup Page
   - A form with required fields